Problem Set 2

 - Add new variables to the dataset that correspond to the

-variables and represent the actual number of people that belong to these groups.
-Name these variablespopcbelowpoverty
+percbelowpovertyandpercadultpovertyvariables and represent the actual number of people that belong to these groups.
+Name these variablespopcbelowpoverty, andpopcadultpoverty, respectively.

 - Move the